kristian-kiraly/NumberTextField/README.md

 There are parameters that allow you to set placeholder text and a flag if you'd like the field to start blank if the initial value is 0

+Please note: the clear button will not function if you are capturing gestures on views that contain the text field

 I highly recommend against using Floats, the behavior gets quite strange when Float precision starts rearing its ugly head.
 But it is available if it must be used